List of Wharton School alumni

 The list of notable Wharton School alumni are graduates of the Wharton School of the University of Pennsylvania.
 Wharton offers four degree programs: undergraduate, an MBA, an EMBA, and a Doctoral degree.
 As of 2023, there are approximately 105,000 alumni in over 150 countries, including 79,280 in North America, 5,660 in Asia, 4,510 in Europe, 1,370 in the Caribbean and Latin America, 930 in Africa and the Middle East, and 380 in Australia and New Zealand.

-Elon Musk, Co-founder and CEO of PayPal, CEO of Tesla Motors, CEO and CTO of SpaceX, co-founder of OpenAI, chairman of SolarCity, executive chairmen and CTO of X (formerly Twitter), and founder and CEO of xAI earned a Bachelor of Science in economics from Wharton.
+Elon Musk, co-founder and CEO of PayPal, CEO of Tesla Motors, CEO and CTO of SpaceX, co-founder of OpenAI, chairman of SolarCity, executive chairman and CTO of X (formerly Twitter), and founder and CEO of xAI earned a Bachelor of Science in economics from Wharton.